CAMS Yard Sale

-We plan on self catered barbeque from Dixie Bones, plus side dishes.
+The usual pot of black eyed peas, chicken breasts, chicken wings, and maybe some other entrees, plus side dishes, will be offered.
+We can also order pizza delivery if someone coordinates.
 No prepayment required, just donate in the jar provided on the deck near the back door of the house.
 Sodas will be provided.
 Feel free to bring other food or snacks to share if you wish.

 At the home of a club member, Steve Stallings, in Lorton, Virginia.
 The street address is 10025 Old Colchester Road.

 On the internet, you can access a map and directions here: BING map or GOOGLE map

 Driving directions are: - Take interstate 95 South to the Lorton, VA exit which is approximately 6.5 miles from the Washington beltway.
 At the end of the ramp, turn left (East) onto Lorton Road.
 Proceed under the bridge for I95, through the stoplights at Gunston Cove Road (no through passage), and stoplight at the Amtrak station entrance, and under the railroad bridge (all very close together).
 At the first light past the railroad bridge turn right onto Lorton Market Square.
 There is a First American Bank on the corner and a strip shopping center along Lorton Market Square.
 Proceed past the shopping center, past the old railroad bridge where the road you are on becomes Gunston Cove Road.
 Those with a keen eye and memory will realize that my old house was in the area, though it has changed significantly.